vserova/book/pages/ch_app.md

 | mapview.lb | LB-Hint-MapView | 95         | \\|       | yes      | \<none\> | \<none\> |
 | blastq.lb  | LB-Hint-Blast   | 95         | \\|       | yes      | \<none\> | \<none\> |

-<span class="nctnt highlight">NOTE</span>: The same cookie can be used to tie up an affinity for multiple LB proxies.
+*NOTE*: The same cookie can be used to tie up an affinity for multiple LB proxies.
 On the other hand, LB proxy names are all unique throughout the configuration file.

-<span class="nctnt highlight">NOTE</span>: It is very important to keep in mind that arguments and alt-arguments are treated differently, case-wise.
+*NOTE*: It is very important to keep in mind that arguments and alt-arguments are treated differently, case-wise.
 Alt-args are case insensitive, and are screened before the main argument (but appear as if the main argument has been found).
 On the other hand, main arguments are special case-sensitive, and are checked twice: "as is" first, then in all CAPs.
 So having both "DB" for alt-argument and "db" for the main, hides the main argument, and actually makes it case-insensitive.
 CAF will warn on some occurrences when it detects whether the argument overloading is about to happen (take a look at the logs).

 The CAF module is also able to detect if a request comes from a local client.
 The `/etc/ncbi/local_ips` file describes the rules for making the decision.